gitchaell/gitchaell/README.md

 [linkedin]: https://www.linkedin.com/in/femicalamu/

-ront-End Web Developer with +3 years of experience working with Angular 10+, Firebase and GraphQL in the Strategy and Operations Consulting sector.
+Front-End Web Developer with +3 years of experience working with Angular 10+, Firebase and GraphQL in the Strategy and Operations Consulting sector.
 My main goal is to develop world-class and innovative software solutions, combining my 2 passions: design and programming.

 To contact me by email, please write to: [f.michaell.a.m@gmail.com](gmail)